Understanding Home Alcohol Detox: Process and Risks

 When your blood alcohol levels falls to a certain range, you are safe to commence your detox.
 The reason this is done is because the medication has the same effect on the brain as alcohol.
 If you were to commence treatment with a too high blood alcohol level it would make you ill.

 Over the first day or two, the medical professional will visit several times a day.
-They will assess you using a recognised rating scale.
+They will assess you using a recognized rating scale.
 Additional detox medication can be provided: This is very common and is always taken into consideration on your drug chart (prescription).

 In the coming days you will only need a visit once a day.